riapinjani/riapinjani/README.md

 ### Hi there 👋

-- 🔭 I’m currently building a chatbot with rasa
-- 📫 How to reach me: ria.pinjani@dscale.io
+- 📫 How to reach me: ria_pinjani@hotmail.com